scverse/scanpy/docs/dev/getting-set-up.md

 This will fork the repo to your github account, create a clone of the repo on your current machine, add our repository as a remote, and set the `main` development branch to track our repository.

-To do this manually, first make a fork of the repository by clicking the "fork" button on our main github package.
+To do this manually, first make a fork of the repository by clicking the {guilabel}`Fork` button on our main github page.
 Then, on your machine, run:

 ```console
 $ # Clone your fork of the repository (substitute in your username)